rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 *For the days in which I need to "dash off" an essay in order to meet my goals.*

+1. "Get Outlook for Android/iPhone".  ("What can you do to be more successful on this exam.")

 1. "a musing" vs. "amusing"